Islandora-Labs/islandora_datastream_exporter/README.md

 Examples:
  drush -u 1 islandora_datastream_export  Exporting datastream from object.
- --target=/tmp --field=* --value=*
+ --target=/tmp --query=*:*
  --dsid=DC

 Options:
  --dsid                                    The datastream id of to be exported datastream.
 Required.
- --field                                   The Solr field being queried.
+ --query                                   The Solr query to be ran.
 Required.
- --target                                  The directory to export the datastreams to.
-Required.
  --value                                   The value to be searched for within the Solr field.
 Required.
  ```

 It's to be noted that when specifying a value that some values will need to be
 escaped as the value is passed directly to Solr.
 An example of this is for the
 PID field where islandora:test will not work, while "islandora:test" or
 islandora\:test will.
+For queries taking advantage of Lucene syntax all parts
+of the query string must be provided as escaped.

 Finally the user option (-u) needs to be specified or errors could be
 encountered when attempting to write the contents of the datastream to a file.